Review of Measures Used for Evaluating Color Difference Models: A continuous extension of the discrete direct color difference measures.

-The other integrals can be handled in the same way, except for the $\gamma$-measure related averages for which no closed form expressions could be found and these results have been calculated by numerical integration.
-The other integrals are more complicated, because we have to deal with both ellipses at once and only one of them can in general be aligned with the coordinate axes.
+The other integrals occurring in the expressions for the different measures (\ref{eq:STRESScont})(\ref{eq:CVcont})(\ref{eq:VABcont}) and (\ref{eq:gammacont}) can be handled in the same way, except for the $\gamma$-measure related averages for which no closed form expressions could be found and these results have been calculated by numerical integration.
+These other integrals are more complicated, because we have to deal with both ellipses at once and only one of them can in general be aligned with the coordinate axes.
 Choosing the model one, with the eigenvalues $\lambda_{i}$, this means that the experimental metric tensor can still be handled in the same way, but with eigenvalues $\gamma_{i}$ and with a local angle $\left(\theta-\Delta\theta\right)$ .
 The average of the product can be written as (scaling the quantity to make it dimensionless)

 and after the substitution $\tan\theta=t$ we obtain

 where